-The Corporation is a member of the Municipal Electric Association Reciprocal Insurance Exchange ("MEARIE").
-MEARIE is a pooling of electricity industry liability insurance risks of many of the sector participants in Ontario.
+The Corporation, excluding HPS, is a member of a reciprocal insurance exchange.
+The reciprocal insurance exchange is a pooling of electricity industry liability insurance risks of many of the sector participants in Ontario.
 All members of the pool are subject to assessment for losses experienced by the pool, for the years in which they were members, on a pro-rata basis based on the total of their respective service revenues.
 It is anticipated that should such an assessment occur it would be funded over a period of up to five years.
-As at December 31, 2020, no assessments have been made.
+HPS is insured through a separate insurer.
+As at December 31, 2021, no assessments have been made.